ansorre/Contijac/README.md

  * optionally runnable with a configuration file in json format
  * clean source code:
      * use it to learn how to make programmatic uses of the internal Java compiler
-     * use it as part of more complex self-made building solutions
+     * use it as part of a more complex self-made building solutions
  * Apache 2.0 license

 ## Notes & limits

- * Contijac do not delete files from the compilation destination folder, so for example if you delete a Java source the relative compiled class/es won't be removed, and the same applies to resource files.
+ * Contijac doesn't delete files from the compilation destination folder, so for example if you delete a Java source the relative compiled class/es won't be removed, and the same applies to resource files.
 This also means that renaming Java sources and resources does not remove the old-named corrispective files, just adds the new ones.
 Pull requests are welcome, even those made to remove this limit.
  * this is a recent tool, I use it in production but proceed with caution to test if it's really suitable for your use case.

 ## Usage